securlyunblocker/su1/README.md

 # Securly Unblocker 1
-This is not to be mistaken with SU4 or SU5, as the founders of both have joined together to make this tool, which combines their scripts (credits to the creators of the scripts) and a complete rewrite of the GUIs, functionalities, and future expansion windows, we present to you, the SU1 Tool.
+This is not to be mistaken with SU4 or SU5 (also known as the Bypass Tool), as the founders of both have joined together to make this tool, which combines their scripts (credits to the creators of the scripts) and a complete rewrite of the GUIs, functionalities, and future expansion windows, we present to you, the SU1 Tool.

 ## What can I do with this tool?